Home / Eyeglasses /

 How Computer Glasses Work

-Some designs include blue light and anti-glare coatings, while others can correct refractive errors like longsightedness and shortsightedness.
+Some designs include blue light and anti-glare coatings, while others can correct refractive errors like nearsightedness and farsightedness.

-While computer glasses are a worthy ergonomic upgrade for your workspace, they are only one part of the recommended digital eyestrain management plan.
-They usually work alongside other preventive measures like:
+While computer glasses are a worthy ergonomic upgrade for your workspace, they are only part of the recommended digital eye strain management plan.
+They usually work alongside other preventive measures like these:

-- Eliminating any glare in your room or office
+- Eliminate any glare in your room or office.

-- Using larger fonts on your smartphone or computer screen
+- Use larger fonts on your smartphone or computer screen.

-- Observing the 20/20/20 rule (Every 20 minutes, take your eyes off the screen and look at something 20 feet away from your desk for 20 seconds)
+- Observe the 20/20/20 rule.
+Every 20 minutes, take your eyes off the screen and look at something 20 feet away from your desk for 20 seconds.

-- Blink a lot to keep your eyes moist when working at PC for long hours
+- Blink a lot to keep your eyes moist when using screens.

-Do you regularly spend long hours in front of a digital screen and are concerned about eyestrain?
+Do you regularly spend long hours in front of a digital screen and are concerned about eye strain?
 You are not alone, and eyeglass makers know it.
-There are a wide range of blue-light filtering glasses on the market.
-Your goal is to find the pair that work best for you.
+A wide range of options are available.
+Here are some good options:

 Unity Via OfficePro

 Try the Unity Via OfficePro computer glasses if you need a versatile ergonomic solution for your digital workspace.
-The customizable lenses include options like advanced fit to more dynamically support near and intermediate vision at your most comfortable reading distance.
+The customizable lenses include options like advanced fit to support near and intermediate vision more dynamically.

 The Jackie Ohh Blue-Light Clear glasses are ideal for outdoor and digital experiences with their 100% UV blocker.
-The Shinny Havana frames make for a stunning retro vibe, thanks to the cat-eye shape.
+The frames make for a stunning retro vibe, thanks to the cat-eye shape.

-Wearing computer glasses can reduce eyestrain from extended staring at a digital screen.
-They are recommended to enhance your vision comfort and performance if your average screen time per day is more than just a few hours.
+Wearing computer glasses can reduce eye strain from extended staring at a digital screen.
+They are recommended to enhance your vision and performance if your average daily screen time is over a few hours.

 References